-Contractor shall submit to Covered California HEDIS and CAHPS scores to include the measure numerator, denominator and rate for the required measures set that is reported to NCQA Quality Compass and DHCS, for each Product Type for which it collects data in California.
+Contractor shall submit to Covered California HEDIS and CAHPS scores to include the measure numerator, denominator and rate for the required measures set that is reported to the National Committee for Quality Assurance (NCQA) Quality Compass and DHCS, for each Product Type for which it collects data in California.
 The timeline for Contractor's HEDIS and CAHPS quality data must be submitted at the same time as Contractor submits this to the NCQA Quality Compass and DHCS.
 Covered California reserves the right to use the Contractor-reported measures to construct Contractor summary quality ratings that Covered California may use for such purposes as supporting consumer choice and Covered California's oversight of Contractor's QHPs.